 What is the Long Beach Challenge?

-COMING SOON!
-Make your summer sensational by challenging yourself to a scenic walk, jog or run along 9.5km of Pacific Rim National Park Reserve’s longest beach.
-Long Beach Challenge (LBC) participants will cover the natural splendour of the park’s wild coastline between Long Beach and Kwisitis Visitor Centre.
+Challenge yourself to a scenic walk, jog or run along 9.5km of Pacific Rim National Park Reserve’s longest beach.
+Long Beach Challenge (LBC) participants will cover the natural splendour of the park reserve's wild coastline between Long Beach and Kwisitis Visitor Centre.

 The ABCs of the LBC:

 Purchase a Challenge Time Card at either the Pacific Rim Visitor Centre or the Kwisitis Visitor Centre and you’re ready to roll.
 Loop it through your shoelace or keep it in your pocket – it's up to you.
 The system will detect your card as you pass the start and finish lines then record and publish your time online through the interactive display at the Kwisitis Visitor Centre.